PhilibertDugas/PhilibertDugas.github.io/_posts/2016-07-09-parsing-json.md

 {% gist 1df360053e0a3cba5643ecf5516cdc86 %}

 So we have a module `Runner` which will be acting as the entry point for our program.
 For now, `get_struct` is a function which reads the file "elt-test.json".
 It then transform the content into the `Elt` struct defined [here](https://github.com/PhilibertDugas/elixir-learning/blob/master/multithread/lib/elt.ex).
-So far, nothing too tricky.
+Nothing too tricky.
 Now I want to start launching the threads.
 Each of these threads will launch their own series of requests.

 #### Launching Threads

 {% gist badb971bd3d87978f7e7a4d390566d35 %}

 We introduced quite a lot of code here, let's go through it.
 Right now, I only want to worry about the first element of the `Elt` list.
 The line `[ thread_group | _ ]` takes the head of the list and assigns it to `thread_group`.
 The rest of the list is discarded since I'm using the `_` operator.

 I have my thread group structure ready to get kicked off.
 The function `launch_threads` is responsible for this.
 An amazing feature of elixir is how you can use pattern matching in function arguments.
 I'm expecting a map with the following keys: `{ "repetitions" =>, "requests" =>, "threads" => }`.
 The declaration above assigns each value to the variable declared in the function signature.
 Moreover, the `param` variable is assigned the whole map value.

 Now, I have 10 threads to start.
 In an imperative language, I could loop 10 times and start background threads.
 In this context, I will use recursion 10 times.
 Using the `case` statement, I can inspect the value of `threads`.
 If it's at 0, my loop is finished and I can output a message to the console.
 For other values, I'm starting a `Task` using [HTTPSender](http://philibertd.com/2016/07/02/load-testing.html) defined in last week's post.
 We see here, `launch_request` is not currently implemented.
-It will be in the next iteration.
-I now want to launch the following threads.
+It will be in the next iteration so no need to worry about for now.

+Time to launch the following threads.
 I'm calling the same method, decrementing `threads` value by 1 to not loop infinitely.
 Note the syntax, `%{ param | "threads" => threads - 1}`.
 This creates a new map, having all of `param` values except for `"threads"`.

 #### Launching Requests